Skip to main content

 +--------+----------+----------+------+

-Specifying sequence column for mergeβ
+Specifying sequence column for merge

 When a table with a Unique Key has a Sequence column, the value of the Sequence column serves as the basis for the replacement order in the REPLACE aggregation function under the same Key column.
 A larger value can replace a smaller one.
-When marking deletions based on DORIS_DELETE_SIGN
+When marking deletions based on DORIS_DELETE_SIGN for such a table, it is necessary to ensure that the Key is the same and that the Sequence column value is greater than or equal to the current value.
+By specifying the function_column.sequence_col parameter, deletion operations can be performed in combination with merge_type: DELETE.

 curl --location-trusted -u <doris_user>:<doris_password> \